Linaro/website/_pages/homepage.md

       - format: text
         style: text-left text-white highlighted_text_section px-3
         text_content:
-          text: >
+          text: |
-            Linaro has driven open source software development on Arm since 2010 and is home to many world-leading Arm software experts.
-Together with our members and the open source community, we drive the work needed to maintain and improve the Arm software ecosystem.
-Our work spans a wide range of verticals and technologies.
+            Linaro works with businesses and open source communities to develop software on Arm-based technology.
+We create solutions that drive forward the Arm software ecosystem, enhance standardisation, promote collaboration across industries and contribute to real-world applications.

+            To find out more about the work we do, select one of the icons below.
   - row: custom_include_row
     source: home/theme_row.html
   - row: container_row